 This is a book that speaks to our current moment.
 Contextualizing the systems of race and caste within which we operate today.

-It reveals long-glossed-over truths.
-Around our nation’s founding and construction.
+It reveals long-glossed-over truths about our nation’s founding and construction.
 And the way that the legacy of slavery did not end with emancipation.
 But continues to shape contemporary American life.

 What is the 1619 Project?